meleu/meleudotdev/blog/exercism the most effective way to learn a new programming language.md

 Do note that I'm not saying *"learn programming"*.
 I'm assuming you already know how to program in a language and want to learn a new one.

 Someone can argue and say that it is possible to learn programming from scratch with exercism.
 Sure I think it's possible, but it would require a lot of effort and willpower.
-If you have these requirements, definitely go for it!!! 🚀
+If you have these requirements, definitely go for it! 🚀

 I also need to mention that it's important to not be afraid of the command line.
 The exercism.org provides a way to solve the challenges directly in the browser, but to have the full experience it's important to perform some commands in the terminal.

-## Why exercism and not `$codingChallengeSite`?
+## Why exercism and not `$otherCodingChallengeSite`?

 Currently there's a lot of coding challenges websites out there.
 In [this article](https://www.freecodecamp.org/news/the-most-popular-coding-challenge-websites/) from freeCodeCamp.org you can see 21 coding challenge websites.